jvanderberg/oakparktaxdata/README.md

 -   _EAV_ Total equalized assessed value of the properties subject to the tax rate

 In all cases Levy = Rate \* EAV

+The file "oak park tax history summary.csv" contains the totals by year in a pivoted format.

+## Columns

+-   _Year_ The tax year
+-   _D200_ The Oak park portion of the OPRF levy for that year
+-   _D97_ The Oak Park Elementary/Middle school levy
+-   _Oak Park Township_ The township levy, including general assistance and mental health
+-   _Village of Oak Park_ The Village levy with the library levy added in
+-   _Grand Total_ The total levy for that year

 ## _Source_